bitofcode/aviation-edge-sdk/index.md

 Java SDK for the Aviation-Edge Web API (https://aviation-edge.com)

-**Project is in the early development phase.
+*Note: Project is in the early development phase.
 The Repository is changing often.
-The Documentation and this readme file will be updated soon**
+The Documentation and this readme file will be updated soon*

 ## Installation and Getting Started